theUncanny/edna/src/note-help.md

 You can export all the notes to a .zip file.

-Use right-click context menu and `Export notes to zip file` menu.
+Context menu: `Export notes to zip file` menu.

 We pack all the notes into a .zip file and initiate auto-download as `edna.notes.export-YYYY-MM-DD.zip` file to browser's downloads directory.